 The Intelligent Investor published back in 1949 and written by Benjamin Graham, is another great read for people looking to dive into the world of investment and stocks.
 The book may be decades old, but contains timeless wisdom about investing in the stock market and is a great tool for anyone looking to make long-term investments.

 Graham’s book is based on his principle of value investing and teaches the right strategies for picking companies listed on the stock market.
-Many investors have credited this book to have helped them vastly improve their portfolios and increase their wealth.
+Many new investors have credited this book to have helped them vastly improve their portfolios and increase their wealth.
 After decades of popularity, The Intelligent Investor is considered to be the stock market bible for investors today.

 12. Retire Early With Real Estate